-The provision of new or improved recreational facilities such as the skate park at Storrington Recreation Ground will be supported particularly where they meet an identified local need and the proposal is in conformity with the other policies and criteria set out in this plan.
+The provision of new or improved recreational facilities such as the skate park at Storrington Recreation Ground will be supported particularly where they meet an identified local need and the proposal is in conformity with the other policies and criteria set out in this plan and other parts of the Development Plan.

-4.68 The policy supports proposals for establishing a new skate park at the Recreation Ground, which is a convenient location for such a use.

-4.69 The Draft SA report assesses this policy as having some positive but otherwise neutral likely effects in achieving sustainable development in Storrington.
+- 4.63 The policy supports proposals for establishing a new skate park at the Recreation Ground, which is a convenient location for such a use. - 4.64 The Draft SA report assesses this policy as having some positive but otherwise neutral likely effects in achieving sustainable development in Storrington.